adamgryu/unity-history-window/README.md

 ![Alt text](screenshots/Screenshot.png?raw=true "New Look")

-This is a fork of [Unity Selection History Window](https://github.com/acoppes/unity-history-window) that updates the visual style to match Unity's.
+This is a fork of [Unity Selection History Window](https://github.com/acoppes/unity-history-window) that updates the visual style to match Unity's default style.
 It also updates some outdated APIs and adds forward and backward buttons to the UI.

 # Features